Crazy, Wacky Theme Restaurants by La Carmina

 La Carmina takes you on a tour of Tokyo's most outrageous dining establishments, with jaw-dropping photos of the costumes and interiors.
 Her adventures include a haunted jail, Dracula's lair, Wonderland, Little Hong Kong, and cafes where women are served by waiters dressed as schoolboys.
 Her advice: stay away from the "God-made-humberger" at the Jesus-themed cafe...

 The full-color hardcover is in now out.
-Click to order!
+Click to order on Amazon.

-The Wizard of the Opera theme restaurant was fun to shoot (you can see more of it in this video).
+The Wizard of the Opera theme restaurant was fun to shoot.

 Dying to see more cute maids, schoolboys, ninjas, monsters, and bartenders in frog suits?
 Crazy, Wacky Theme Restaurants can now be ordered from Amazon.
-Thanks for your support, darkings – I promise to keep sharing my love of J-pop madness with you!
+Thanks for your support – I promise to keep sharing my love of J-pop madness with you!

 TABLE OF CONTENTS